 But just in case you're curious, program mode usually (it is slightly different on each camera model) sets the aperture and the shutter speed for you, and allows the photographer to set the white balance, ISO, and flash.

-This mode is not a great choice for serious photographers because you can’t set the shutter speed to make sure the picture isn’t blurry, or the aperture to control the depth-of-field.
+This mode is not a great choice for serious photographers because you can't set the shutter speed to make sure the picture isn't blurry.
+Also, you can’t set the aperture to control the depth-of-field.

 When you shoot aperture priority mode, you set the aperture (the f-stop) and also the ISO.
 The camera will then set a shutter speed for you so that the picture is properly exposed.

 Aperture priority mode is powerful because it is amazingly simple to use, and still allows the photographer a lot of creative choice.
 In fact, most competent photographers use aperture priority mode every single day.

 Suppose you're shooting friends and family at a party.
 The background is really busy with people and things around the house, so you decide you want a blurry background in the photo (shallow depth-of-field).
 To achieve this, you set the camera to f/3.5 which is a low aperture and which will blur out the background.

 The first picture you take is of a person sitting on the couch next to a lamp.
 The lamp is bright, so you want a fast shutter speed to get the correct exposure since your aperture is wide open.
 Using aperture priority mode, the camera would automatically set that shutter speed for you.
 Then, you want to take a picture of someone in a darker corner of the room.
 You wouldn't have to fiddle with camera settings at all, because the camera will automatically see that it is dark and choose a slower shutter speed.
 All the while, you're able to keep the aperture set to use creative depth-of-field.